rage/tmc-vscode/CONTRIBUTING.md

 ## Testing

 The tests use a mock backend which needs to be initialised.
-Run `cd backend && npm run setup` to do so.
-The tests can be run with `npm run test`.
+Run `cd backend && pnpm run setup` to do so.
+Unit and component tests (vitest) can be run with `pnpm run test`; the test-electron integration tier with `pnpm run test:integration`.
 If you get a `Connection error: TypeError`, make sure the backend is running.

 1. `pnpm run watch` to keep building the extension while writing code while VSCode is closed.

-2. `npm run backend:start` to start the mock backend used by the tests.
+2. `pnpm run backend:start` to start the mock backend used by the tests.

-3. `npm run playwright-test` to run the tests, `npm run playwright-test-debug` to debug the tests.
+3. `pnpm run playwright-test` to run the tests, `pnpm run playwright-test-debug` to debug the tests.

 Playwright integration tests can be written in the `./playwright` directory.